 M/S (Thilo/Agidius): To approve the request by Boise State University for approval of the terms of employment for Richard Frisch as Vice President for University Advancement, at an annual salary of \$165,000.
 A vehicle will also be provided through the Athletic Department "trade-out" program.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.